EmelSahinca/EmelSahinca/README.md

 ### Hi there 👋
+I'm Emel from Canada

+I am a Software Automation Engineer in Test

+On this page, you can learn from scratch and follow my projects.

+Do not hesitate to send your questions to me.

 <!--
 **EmelSahinca/EmelSahinca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.